-F Water, plumbing and bathroom fittings
+F- Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

 Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+Failure to seals can result in dampness/decay within hidden areas to the property.

-Heating and hot water Repair category 2 Notes Some of the radiators are of an older style.
-A Gas Safe registered contractor can advise further.
+Heating and hot water

+Repair category 1

+Notes No significant defects evident.

 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a registered contractor on an annual basis to ensure their safe and efficient operation.